SandeshDhawan/GreenKart/README.md

-# End To End Selenium Automation Framework using TestnG-Java
+# End To End Selenium Automation Framework using TestNG-Java

 Framework include below dependency in POM.xml